 Robinhood, one of the most popular apps to buys stocks in the United States, has disrupted the brokerage industry with its commission-free trading model.
 However, controversies and regulatory differences prevent it from being available in Belgium.
 As a result, Belgian investors need to seek alternative apps to invest in the stock market.

 In this article, we'll look at the alternatives that Belgian investors have.
 We'll also look at the drawbacks of stock picking, and investing in ETFs solves these and generally offers a more diversified way of investing.
-We'll also look at Curvo, which offers a simplified investment process, sustainable portfolios, and monthly savings plans thus making it an ideal choice for Belgian investors.
+We'll also look at Curvo, which facilitates a simplified investment process with NNEK (a Dutch investment firm supervised by the AFM), sustainable portfolios, and monthly savings plans thus making it an ideal choice for Belgian investors.

 Robinhood is one of the most popular apps in the United States and allows investors to buy and sell stocks, exchange-traded funds (ETFs), options, and cryptocurrencies.
 The company was founded in 2013 by Baiju Bhatt and Vladimir Tenev and gained significant attention for its commission-free trading model, which disrupted the traditional brokerage industry in the US.
 They were one of the first apps to introduce fractional shares, which enabled users to buy and sell smaller portions of expensive stocks.